mggger/seo-learning/content/en/weaviate-learning01.md

 print(uuid)
 ```

-**3. Querying Data**
+### 3. Retrieving Data

-Data retrieval is just as easy with the Weaviate vector database:
+Retrieving data from Weaviate is just as straightforward, thanks to its efficient vector search capabilities.

 ```python
 import json
 data_object = client.data_object.get_by_id(